nate51315/SnakeGame/README.md

 This is a simple clone of the snake game written in Java.

 ### Installation
-* Download zip folder and extract files into an IDE
+* Download or clone the app then run it inside an IDE
+* Download and run it in the cli

 ### Usage
 Keys | Direction